 We've asked Miami's hottest chefs and bartenders for tips and recipes

 to make your turkey day the most delicious ever.
-We're sharing a few
+And we are sharing a

 holiday means to them.